 A minimum of one complementary activity will be carried out outside the teaching hours.
 This or these mayconsist of the screening of films, conferences, workshops and seminars, as well as institutional visits that will be announced throughout the course.
 The complementary activities will be carried out preferably in the day or days and time slots assigned by the Faculty for this type of activities.

 EVALUATION

-The evaluation of the subject is composed of two elements, both in the first and in the second calls:
+The evaluation of the course is made up of two grades, both in the first and in the second call: